 The rise in the automated insurance agent may replace the conventional agent workforce, but there is a growing possibility of new job positions.
 As more and more companies will start deploying new technologies for their operations the need of digital analysts, online marketers and developers will subsequently rise.
 The companies will need technically proficient individuals with knowledge in machine learning, analytics and automation programs to manage their web-based sales.

 Insurance companies are already feeling the pressure and the importance of automation.
-The rapid technological advancement and a paradigm shift in the consumer’s buying behavior are requiring companies to adopt new technologies.
+The rapid technological advancement and a paradigm shift in the consumer’s buying behaviour are requiring companies to adopt new technologies.
 Tech pundits have predicted that there is a wealth of information to explore when it comes to Artificial Intelligence for Insurance.